 Mossberg 535 vs. Mossberg 500 Shotgun

-Since the Mossberg 535 was based off of the Model 500, they are several similarities, but there are also some notable differences.
-As I mentioned earlier, the biggest distinction is that the 535 can chamber three different sized shells (2 ¾”, 3”, and 3 ½”), whereas the 500 can only fire one (3 ½”).
+Since the Mossberg 535 was based on the Model 500, they are several similarities, but there are also some notable differences.
+As I mentioned earlier, the biggest distinction is that the 535 can chamber three different sized shells (2 ¾”, 3”, and 3 ½”), whereas the 500 can only fire 2 ¾” and 3”.
 Another big disparity between these two Mossberg’s is the available magazines.
 The 500 has extended high-capacity mag options which the 535 doesn’t.
 Besides for the higher MSRP of the 500 model, it also has a higher caliber (20 gauge) option.
 Although I happen to enjoy shooting old-fashioned 20 gauge, the 12 gauge-only 535 is still pretty sweet.